stephenchapman/barpx/README.md

 grunt dev
 ```

 ## Not included

 Wordpress files and vendor files are not contained in this repository, they are managed separately via Composer in each environment.

+## Installing Plugins

+All Wordpress plugins are treated as dependencies and are managed by Composer.
+See [wpackagist.org] for more information on discovering and installing plugins with Composer.